 Relative to summer, September is a good month to visit Walt Disney World due to low crowds and seasonal events like Halloween.
-School is back in session, and wait times are low from Labor Day until October.
-The September 2020 crowd calendar (below) makes this month a really attractive time to visit.
+School is back in session, and wait times are low from Labor Day until crowds arrive towards the end of the month for the start of convention and group events seasons, plus early fall breaks.
+The September 2023 crowd calendar (below) makes this month a really attractive time to visit.

 That one downside is the weather, which is bad for two distinct reasons that we’ll cover in the next section.
 On balance, mid to late September can still be a very good time to visit Walt Disney World, but it’s not for everyone.
 You have to be able to tolerate (or gamble on) the weather in order to be rewarded with extremely low crowds.